prendradjaja/vim-vertigo/README.md

 simple and precise way of moving around vertically, and shouldn't require your hands to leave home row.

-To show how Vertigo works, let's look an example: say you want to go to some line that you can see (with `relativenumber`) is 14 lines down.
+To show how Vertigo works, let's look an example: Say you want to go to some line that you can see (with `relativenumber`) is 14 lines down.

 With this plugin, you'd press `<Space>j` to activate "jump mode."
 Vim then waits